 “I’m so very sorry for your loss.
 It’s such a terrible epidemic”, he added.

 You both tip your skis up as the ramp rises to meet you.
-As you both slide off the chair, you turned your back and shout over your shoulder:
+As you both slide off the chair, you cut away.
+You turn your back and shout over your shoulder:

 “Every year, one hundred thousand more … “,